wacncontent/CustomizeTool/removeCommentOutput/articles/storage/storage-premium-storage-preview-portal.md

 ## Overview

-Welcome to **Azure Premium Storage Disks** for faster Azure virtual machines.

-With the introduction of Premium Storage, Windows Azure now offers two types of durable storage: **Premium Storage** and **Standard Storage**.
-Premium Storage stores data on the latest technology Solid State Drives (SSDs) whereas Standard Storage stores data on Hard Disk Drives (HDDs).
+Azure Premium Storage delivers high-performance, low-latency disk support for virtual machines running I/O-intensive workloads.
+Virtual machine (VM) disks that use Premium Storage store data on solid state drives (SSDs).
+You can migrate your application's VM disks to Azure Premium Storage to take advantage of the speed and performance of these disks.

-Premium Storage delivers high-performance, low-latency disk support for I/O intensive workloads running on Azure Virtual Machines.
-You can attach several Premium Storage disks to a virtual machine (VM).
-With Premium Storage, your applications can have up to 64 TB of storage per VM and achieve 80,000 IOPS (input/output operations per second) per VM and 2000 MB per second disk throughput per VM with extremely low latencies for read operations.
+An Azure VM supports attaching several Premium Storage disks, so that your applications can have up to 64 TB of storage per VM.
+With Premium Storage, your applications can achieve 80,000 IOPS (input/output operations per second) per VM and 2000 MB per second disk throughput per VM with extremely low latencies for read operations.

+With Premium Storage, Azure offers the ability to truly lift-and-shift your demanding enterprise applications like, Dynamics AX, Dynamics CRM, Exchange Server, SharePoint Farms, and SAP Business Suite, to the cloud.
+You can run a variety of performance intensive database workloads like SQL Server, Oracle, MongoDB, MySQL, Redis, that require consistent high performance and low latency on Premium Storage.

+>[AZURE.NOTE] We recommend migrating any virtual machine disk requiring high IOPS to Azure Premium Storage for the best performance for your application.
+If your disk does not require high IOPS, you can limit costs by maintaining it in Standard Storage, which stores virtual machine disk data on Hard Disk Drives (HDDs) instead of SSDs.

 To get started with Azure Premium Storage, visit [Get started for free](/pricing/1rmb-trial/) page.

-This article provides an in-depth overview of Azure Premium Storage.
+For information on migrating your existing virtual machines to Premium Storage, see [Migrating to Azure Premium Storage](/documentation/articles/storage-migration-to-premium-storage).

 ## Important Things to Know About Premium Storage